 Illustration for 16 to 18 Year Olds

-- We will look at successful illustrations and talk about what an illustrator's life is like.
+- We will also look at successful illustrations and discuss what an illustrator’s life is like.

-Your learning will be supported by group critiques and one-to-one advice.
-The work that you produce could form part of a portfolio for application to academic entrance.
+Your learning will be supported by group critiques and one to one advice.

 Who should take this course?